Developing-Developerz/memory-qt/README.md

 # Description Of The Application

 Memory (also known as Concentration) is a card game in which all cards are dealt face down, and two cards are turned face up each turn.
-The object of the game is to locate pairs of matching cards in as few moves as possible.
+The objective of the game is to locate pairs of matching cards in as few moves as possible.

 # Download Compiled Binaries